2.2. String Literals

 Problem with paths on Windows

-path separator.
+as a path separator.
 This is where all problems starts.
 Let's start changing

-slashes to backslashes from the end (the one before newfile.txt
+slashes to backslashes from the end (the one before newfile.txt):

 ewfile.txt

-is a newline character.
+This is because \n is a newline character.
 In order this to work

 we need to escape it.